CEDARS-NLP/CEDARS/docs/upload_data.md

 The file with the data should contain tabular data with at least the following columns:
 1. patient_id (A unique ID for the patient)
+2. text_id (A unique ID for the medical note)
-2. text (The medical note written by a doctor)
+3. text (The medical note written by a doctor)
-3. text_date (The date at which this note was recorded)
+4. text_date (The date at which this note was recorded)

+# Reference

+The data/notes is uploaded to MongoDB using the following functions:

+::: cedars.app.ops.upload_data
+::: cedars.app.ops.EMR_to_mongodb